 Options available for the treatment and management of rosacea are dependant on the severity and may include:

-For rhinophyma which is a condition associated with worsened state of rosacea and is usually a large mass on the lower half of your nose, we utilise the CO2 Fractional laser skin resurfacing to remove overgrowth of tissue and to reshape a disfigured nose.
+For rhinophyma which is a condition associated with the worsened state of rosacea (usually a large mass on the lower half of your nose), we utilise the CO2 Fractional Skin Resurfacing laser to remove the overgrowth of tissue and to reshape a disfigured nose.

 Book a Consultation